Silent Clown-Masked Visitor Leaves Suspicious Item At Major Testing Lab In Elmwood Park

-Tactical units converged on the Elmwood Park headquarters of one of the country's largest clinical testing labs Friday morning after a stranger in a Halloween mask walked in, left a mysterious item and immediately left.
+Tactical units converged on the Elmwood Park headquarters of one of the country's largest clinical testing labs Friday morning after a stranger in a Halloween mask walked in, handed over a mysterious item and immediately left.

 A hazardous materials unit, bomb squad and other tactical officers joined borough police and firefighters at a building on the campus of Bio-Reference Laboratories just off Route 80 shortly after 9 a.m.
 March 31.